-Three key areas we focus on for a successful website strategy
+Three key areas to focus on for a successful website strategy

 Websites are not just a marketing tool.
 It’s not enough to consider them as informational or storytelling for your brand.

-An effective website facilitates the efforts of many aspects of your business, from marketing to sales, product and service to suport.
-There’s are aspects of pre and post-sales to be considered.
+An effective website facilitates the efforts of many aspects of your business, from marketing to sales, product and service to support.
+There are aspects of pre and post-sales to be considered.
 And any number of audiences and individuals who make up the diverse market you serve.

-With all of these factors in mind, we work through a comprehensive process to understand the objectives and outcomes your website needs to faciliate in order to best serve your organization and audience.
+With all of these factors in mind, we work through a comprehensive process to understand the outcomes your website needs to facilitate in order to best serve your organization and audience.

 Here are three of the key factors to work through before taking next steps.

-Your organizational objectives determine the core purpose of the website, which will influence not only the design, but also the platform chosen, the features needed, and the content strategy necessary for success.
+These cross-organizational objectives will influence not only the design, but also the platform chosen, the features needed, and the content strategy necessary for success.

-Depending on the unique nature of your organization, there’s potentially numerous different types of audiences that will go to your website.
-These can include: partners, customers, grant funders, volunteers, job seekers, and many more.
+Depending on the unique nature of your organization, there are potentially numerous external audiences that will rely on your website.
+These audiences can include any number of customer groups, partners, suppliers, job seekers, and more.